metagraph-dev/metagraph/docs/user_guide/algorithm_list.rst

 .. py:function:: louvain_community(graph: EdgeMap(is_directed=False)) -> Tuple[NodeMap, float]

     This algorithm performs one step of the `Louvain algorithm <https://en.wikipedia.org/wiki/Louvain_modularity>`_, which discovers communities by maximizing modularity.

 .. py:function:: triangle_count(graph: EdgeSet(is_directed=False)) -> int

-    This algorithms returns the total triangle count in the graph.
+    This algorithms returns the total number of triangles in the graph.

 Traversal
 ---------